Oyster Stew Recipe

 If you can’t find fresh oysters, and need to settle for jarred or canned, I still encourage you to make this stew.
 Just promise me that you’ll make it with fresh ones when you get the opportunity.
 The fresh ones can be spendy, but their texture and flavor are oh so very worth it!

 Like this oyster stew recipe?
-Pin it!
+Save it to Pinterest!

 - 1 pt. fresh raw oysters, with their juice